 Alas, this global process of re-coupling is not a linear and steady process and it is getting clouded by the Bretton Woods II edifice in which Asian economies alongside petro exporters maintain a fixed exchange rate policy to the US accumulating vast reserves in the process.

-As can be observed there is some uncertainty as regards to the pace of fertility decline going into the 21st century.
+This note shall not dwell extensively by the pace of the demographic transition in As can be observed there is some uncertainty as regards to the pace of fertility decline going into the 21st century.
 What can see however is that

 As I will sketch out below I believe that